thenetcircle/dino/docs/md/rest.md

 ## POST /status

-Set the online status of a user.
+Set the online status or visibility status of a user.

 Request contains: